SaiyamJn/Association-Rule-Mining/README.md

 ## 📄 License
 This repository is part of a research paper.
 For reuse or citation, please refer to the accompanying publication.
+If you use this codebase in your work, please cite or credit the original repository.